 - Suggest ways for reducing crime based on the results of our analysis

-from datetime import datetime from IPython.display import display from arcgis import GIS from arcgis.features.analyze_patterns import find_hot_spots from arcgis.features.enrich_data import enrich_layer from arcgis.features.manage_data import overlay_layers from arcgis.features.find_locations import find_existing_locations
+from datetime import datetime as dt from IPython.display import display from arcgis import GIS from arcgis.features.analyze_patterns import find_hot_spots from arcgis.features.enrich_data import enrich_layer from arcgis.features.manage_data import overlay_layers from arcgis.features.find_locations import find_existing_locations

 gis = GIS('home')

 Search for CrimeAnalysisData layer in ArcGIS Online.
 We can search for content shared by users outside our organization by setting outside_org to True.